RichardValerosoUniverse/The-Valeroso-City/README.md

 Imagine your credit score in the Philippines isn't a mystery, but a tool you can master.
 For too long, we've been given advice that feels like guesswork, leading to frustration and missed opportunities.
 What if you could finally get a clear, powerful blueprint to build your financial future?

 That's the promise of my work, **"Credit Card Score in PH,"** now accessible on GitHub.
 This isn't just a book; it's a dynamic discipline I've named **The SuperHighness Way**.
-It's a journey designed to transform you from a passive participant in your financial life into its active architect.
+It's a journey designed to transform you from a passive participant in your financial life into its active psychiatrist.

 **Phase 1: Your Foundation of Financial Power**